Kagamma/cge-effekseer/README.md

 This repository is an experimental effort attempt at integrating Effekseer into Castle Game Engine.

 ### Precompiled dynamic library
 For lazy people ;).
-It contains binaries for win32, win64 and android (-O3 optimization) : https://drive.google.com/file/d/1trF_9hx55ajKUVSv4X3AF3fQBZcGWj28/view?usp=sharing
+It contains binaries for win32, win64 and android, built with -O3 optimization : https://drive.google.com/file/d/1trF_9hx55ajKUVSv4X3AF3fQBZcGWj28/view?usp=sharing

 ### How to use